Hoka One One Arahi 4 review

 You’ll see throughout this review that I’m conflicted.
 On one side, these shoes certainly deliver what’s needed and more but at least for me, a pretty big downside.

 These shoes are aimed to provide plenty of cushioning, enough support for mild overpronators yet still be snappy and responsive when you need them to be.
-They deliver all of these and much more; some key features are:

 To give some context to what I’m comparing the Hoka One One Arahi 4 with, the shoes I currently switch between are:

 - Nike Pegasus 35, for speedwork and shorter distances

 - Addidas Boston 8, for speedwork and races under half marathon distance

 In the past, I’ve heavily relied upon support shoes.
 But as shown from above, I’m slowly moving towards a lighter support level.
 The Arahi aims to replace my Asics Metaruns as my long run and race shoe where I need that extra support.